-If you would rather have a mortgage that lets you pay more than 15% in prepayments than Desjardins' 6 month or 1 year open term mortgage could be a good option.
+If you would rather have a mortgage that lets you pay more than 15% in prepayments, Desjardins' 6 month or 1-year open term mortgage could be a good option.
 These open term mortgages come with higher interest rates, but they also provide unlimited prepayment privileges.

 Versatile Line of Credit

 With the Versatile line of credit, an additional 15% of the value of your home can be borrowed in the form of a term loan.
-The amount you borrow from the term loan is paid back by scheduled payments of principal and interest.
+The amount you borrow is paid back by scheduled payments of principal and interest.

-With over 7 million members and clients, The Desjardins Group is the largest federation of credit unions in North Amerca.
+With over 7 million members and clients, The Desjardins Group is the largest federation of credit unions in North America.
 Founded in 1900, Desjardins primarily operates in Quebec and Ontario.